HamStudy/hamstudy-hambook/tech2022/content/Part 2. Person/Chapter 6. Station Control/section 6-4 Operating Your Transceivers.md

 ### Section 6.4: Operating Your Transceiver

-Now that you understand what transceivers are and how they work, let's dive into how to actually operate them.
-We'll start with the most common controls found on all radios and then introduce some specialized features that you might encounter if you decide to explore additional modes beyond FM.
+Now that you understand what transceivers are and how they work, let’s explore how to operate them.
+We’ll start with the most common controls found on all radios and then introduce some specialized features you might encounter if you decide to explore additional modes beyond FM.

 #### Basic Controls for All Transceivers